10 Proven Strategies to Streamline RFP Process for Maximum Efficiency

 6. Structured RFP Format

-A consistent structure reduces evaluator review time by 30-50% because reviewers know exactly where to find information across all vendor responses.
-It also reduces vendor prep time—when vendors respond to multiple RFPs with similar formats, they can focus on content quality instead of deciphering organization.
+A consistent structure reduces evaluator review time because reviewers know exactly where to find information across all vendor responses.
+It also reduces vendor prep time.

 Standard structure that works across industries: